IRB and legal info¶

 The one exception to this process is that researchers at MIT, completing studies approved by MIT’s IRB, do not require the signature of an MIT authorized signer.
 However, the MIT PI still needs to sign and return the agreement.

 Correspondence between access agreements and Lookit Labs¶

-In general, each access agreement should correspond to exactly one Lab on Lookit, which makes it far more straightforward to ensure that everyone’s actually covered legally.
+In general, each Authorized Investigator on an access agreement should correspond to exactly one Lab on Lookit, which makes it far more straightforward to ensure that everyone’s actually covered.

 However, if multiple PIs at your institution are closely affiliated (e.g. a lab jointly headed by two professors, or students all serve as PIs on IRB protocols in your department) please go ahead and create a lab listing multiple PIs and just let us know.
 We’d need an access agreement for each PI, and would expect all studies conducted by this lab to be covered by an IRB protocol listing at least one of those PIs.